raymondtay/LearningHaskell/src/misc/README-chap-18.md

 join $ putStrLn <$> getLine :: IO ()
 ```

+What `join` did here is to _merge_ the effects of `getLine` and `putStrLn`
+into a single `IO` action.
+This merged IO action performs the effects in the
+`order` determined by the nesting of the `IO` actions.
+As it happens, the cleanest
+way to express "ordering" in a lambda calculus without bolting on something
+unpleasant is through nesting of expressions or lambdas.

 As quoted in the book,
 <pre>
 As it happens, the cleanest way to express "ordering" in a lambda